2017 Mazda CX-5 vs Kia Sorento near NYC

 At first glance, you might think the 2017 CX-5 is just a refresh of the current model.
 The CX-5 was new for the 2013 model year and was even recently refreshed for 2016, so the CUV presumably still had some life left in it.
 But the 2017 CX-5 is fully redesigned, according to Mazda.
 Look closely at it from the side and you’ll notice the 2017 model’s more raked rear end and slimmer taillights.
 In front, the CX-5 sports sleeker headlights and the new corporate face we’ve seen on the CX-9 and Mazda3, with a chrome grille frame that outlines the bottom of the grille and spills into the headlights.
 Helping to accentuate the CX-5’s fresh lines is a new multi-layer Soul Red Crystal paint color.

-Stop by Island Mazda of Woodbridge, NJ today and come check out the all new 2017 Mazda CX-5 and take it for a test drive today!
+Stop by Island Mazda near Long Island City today and come check out the all new 2017 Mazda CX-5 and take it for a test drive today!